 All the Smoke

 Give us a bold smoky eye paired with a nude lip any day of the week.
-For this look, you can use a palette with gunmetal tones (like this one by Givenchy).
-Apply the darkest black pan above your eyelid and under your bottom waterline, and extend the lighter, metallic colors above your crease to create a gradient.
+For this look, you can use a palette with gunmetal tones.
+Apply the darkest black above your eyelid and under your bottom waterline, and extend the lighter, metallic colors above your crease to create a gradient.
 Finish it off with E.L.F.
-Liquid Glitter and black mascara.
+Liquid Glitter Shadow in Black Magic ($5) and black mascara.

 Black & Blue

 Another way to incorporate a pop of color into your black eyeshadow look is to pair it with (always-flattering) blue hues.
-Pick a palette that has black, navy, and a lighter cobalt (like this one by Morphe), and create a gradient with the black on your lid and the lightest blue extended above your crease.
+Pick a palette that has black, navy, and a lighter cobalt (like the Morphe 18A Blue Ya Away Artistry Palette, $20), and create a gradient with the black on your lid and the lightest blue extended above your crease.
 If you're feeling bold, extend the navy under your bottom lash line, and blend.
 This color combo will make any eyes stand out—whether they're brown, blue, or somewhere in between.